JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 ```

 ### Adding libraries
-As mentioned earlier, libraries must go in the class-path, not in the plugins' folder.
+As mentioned earlier, libraries must go in the classpath, not in the plugins' folder.
 If you are using a project to build your libraries and plugins, you could use many different plugins to pack all the dependencies into a .jar that can be copied into the Docker image.

-For example, with Gradle we could include the AWS library needed for IAM authentication, and the Log4j JSON formatter, like this:
+For example, with Gradle, we could include the AWS library needed for IAM authentication, and the Log4j JSON formatter, like this:
 ```kotlin
 dependencies {
     implementation("software.amazon.msk:aws-msk-iam-auth:1.1.7")
     implementation("net.logstash.log4j:jsonevent-layout:1.7")
 }
 ```
-And using a plugin to build a fatJar, everything should be included in one .jar file that we can copy into the Docker image.
+Using a plugin to build a fat jar, everything should be included in one .jar file that we can copy into the Docker image.

 :::tip
 For the JDBC Sink, we will need to also include a Driver and more libraries in case we want to use IAM Auth with RDS, we will see that later.